 Widely recognized as the best of the Christmas horror efforts, Christmas Evil is the story of a boy who loves Christmas.
 He is scarred as a boy when he learns that Santa is not real.
 Throughout the rest of his life, the toy-maker tries to make the Christmas spirit a reality.
 He becomes obsessed with the behavior of children and the quality of the toys he makes.
 When he is met with hypocrisy and cynicism, the resulting snap causes him to go on a yuletide killing spree to complete this dark comedic horror.Written by

 When Harry's brother falls down the hill, it's obviously a fake sheet of snow as it all lifts off the ground.
 See more »

 But now I want you to remember to stay good boys & girls.
 Respect your mothers & fathers and do what they tell you.
 Obey your teachers and learn a whooooole lot!
 Now *if you do this*, I'll make sure you get good presents from me eeeevery year.
 Ha ha ha... but if you're bad boys & girls, your name goes in the 'Bad Boys & Girls' book, and I'll bring you something... horrible.

 While it is understandable that viewers might identify the rousing "Merry Christmas everybody!" at the end of the credits as the crew adding a personalized touch to the final moments of the film, it is in fact the greeting that ends the Jackson Trio's "Jingle Bell Hop" that is used during the end credits.
 See more »

-A deleted scene towards the film's begining showed Harry being promoted in his job.
-Brandon Maggart had a hangover from the day before while shooting the dancing scene and can be seen becoming dizzy and nauseous at the end of the scene.
+A deleted scene toward the film's beginning showed Harry being promoted in his job.
+Brandon Maggart had a hangover from the day before while shooting the dancing scene, and can be seen becoming dizzy and nauseous at the end of the scene.
 See more »

 Was this review helpful to you?